software-development-project-1/software-development-project-1.github.io/material/sprint-1-todo.md

 > Exercise 23
 >
 > Deploy the application to Render as instructed above.
-Add the production environment URL of the application (the web service URL in the Render dashboard) to to the "Usage guide" section in the `README.md` file.
+Add the production environment URL of the application (the web service URL in the Render dashboard) to the "Usage guide" section in the `README.md` file.

 ## Sprint Review